Ohio Turnpike Toll.com

 The one toll road: the Ohio Turnpike

 The Ohio Turnpike opened in 1955 as one of the first long-distance toll highways in the postwar United States, designed to carry traffic east-west across the north of Ohio.
-It runs from the Pennsylvania state line near Westfield (Exit 2) to the Indiana state line near Edgerton (Exit 239), a total of 241 miles.
-Through most of that length the Turnpike carries I-80 and I-90 concurrently; in the western 21 miles only I-90 stays with the Turnpike while I-80 splits off to follow the Indiana Toll Road.
+It runs from the Indiana state line (Westgate, Exit 2) to the Pennsylvania state line (Eastgate, Exit 239), a total of 241 miles.
+The western two-thirds carries I-80 and I-90 concurrently; east of Exit 218 (Niles-Youngstown) the Turnpike carries I-76 to the Pennsylvania line while I-80 and I-90 continue on free alignments.

 It is operated by the Ohio Turnpike and Infrastructure Commission, a state agency.
 Toll rates are set under a published five-year schedule (the current one covering 2024-2028).
 The Turnpike pays for its own operations, capital improvements and bond obligations entirely from toll revenue.
 Ohio's general taxpayer fund does not subsidise the Turnpike, and the Turnpike does not contribute to Ohio's general highway fund.